lsabiao/app-store-wishlist/README.md

-# app-store-wishlist
+# AppStore wishlist
-The app store has no wishlist, so it's time to make one
+The iOS app store has no wishlist, so it's time to make one!

+This program uses a webscrapper bot ([Built with beautifulsoup4](https://www.crummy.com/software/BeautifulSoup/)) to get the info about the apps from the iOS appstore webpage and displays the information using a web interface. ([Built with bottle.py](https://bottlepy.org/docs/dev/))

-## web interface
+## The web interface
 <img src="https://i.imgur.com/kiC3vhT.png" alt="web interface">

 ## how to install